 One of the most crucial points to remember is that marketing is never a waste of money.
 Marketing and advertising are always necessary investments, regardless of the economic climate.

-For Industrials to remain competitive and profitable during the current economic downturn, your marketing teams must rethink your strategies and methods.
-Industrial marketers need to use marketing tools that can cut costs, better target specific customers, produce measurable results more quickly, and have a positive impact on the bottom line to be successful during this recession.
+For Industrials to remain competitive and profitable during the current economic downturn, your marketing teams must rethink their strategies and methods.
+Industrial marketers need to use marketing tools that can cut costs, better target specific customers, produce measurable results more quickly and have a positive impact on the bottom line to be successful during this recession.

 As we approach 2023, it will become increasingly difficult for businesses (particularly smaller ones) to succeed without new ways of marketing themselves.

-Here are the top 5 ways in which industrials can market during a recession
+Here are the top 5 ways how Industrials should market during a recession

 1. Turn to your customers, rather than count on new logo wins